International-Data-Spaces-Association/metadata-broker-open-core/README.md

 * [Spring Boot](https://projects.spring.io/spring-boot/) - Application Framework
 * [Apache Jena](https://jena.apache.org/documentation/) - Parsing and serializing RDF and Fuseki as triple store for meta data

+## Contributions
+IDS Broker has been part of:
+* PLATOON H2020 project funded by the EU commission.